← Back to StrengthInsight

 Short answer: how do I track load and reps in WHOOP Strength Trainer?

-To see actual lift progression (load + reps trended per exercise): screenshot your WHOOP Strength Trainer session summary and upload it to StrengthInsight.
-AI extracts your sets, reps and weights and builds estimated 1RM trends, PR tracking, and plateau alerts automatically.
+To go deeper (estimated 1RM trend, plateau alerts, recovery vs output): screenshot your WHOOP Strength Trainer session and upload it to StrengthInsight.
+AI extracts your sets, reps and weights and builds an estimated 1RM trend per lift, five record types, plateau detection and recovery-aware insight automatically.
 Free, no WHOOP API needed.

 Close the progression gap